sveltejs/svelte/sites/svelte-5-preview/src/routes/docs/content/03-appendix/02-breaking-changes.md

 ### `walk` not longer exported

 `svelte/compiler` reexported `walk` from `estree-walker` for convenience.
 This is no longer true in Svelte 5, import it directly from that package instead in case you need it.

+### Content inside `svelte:options` is forbidden

+In Svelte 4 you could have content inside a `<svelte:options />` tag.
+It was ignored, but you could write something in there.
+In Svelte 5, content inside that tag is a compiler error.

+### `<slot>` elements in declarative shadow roots are preserved

+Svelte 4 replaced the `<slot />` tag in all places with its own version of slots.
+Svelte 5 preserves them in the case they are a child of a `<template shadowrootmode="...">` element.